Israel-Iran War Scenarios: Who Will Strike First?

 IDF soldiers

 The most extreme scenario explored by INSS is a lengthy regional conflict on numerous fronts.
 Such war would see the IDF expanding its operations into Iran.
-In this case, Israel should strive to achieve a fundamental strategic change on its northern border, the analysts say.
+In this case, Israel should strive to achieve a fundamental strategic change in the region, the analysts say.

 As part of an all-out campaign, Israel will aim to defeat the Iran axis in Lebanon and Syria while destroying strategic assets in Iranian territory.
 This scenario carries far-reaching military implications as the IDF would have to fight on at least four fronts, the study says.